-The healthcare ministry of CHI St. Joseph Health embodies a powerful legacy of caring.
+The healthcare ministry of St. Joseph Health embodies a powerful legacy of caring.
 Since 1936, we’ve cared for generations of residents of the Brazos Valley.
-As the major healthcare referral center for the region, CHI St. Joseph Health has consistently responded to the community's needs by providing comprehensive, quality healthcare.
+As the major healthcare referral center for the region, St. Joseph Health has consistently responded to the community's needs by providing comprehensive, quality healthcare.

 1930s The Sisters of St. Francis of Sylvania, Ohio purchased the Bryan Hospital in 1936 was renamed the facility St. Joseph Hospital.

 1950s By 1950, Administrator Sister Sebastian decided that more hospital beds were needed and an expansion discovery to meet those needs began with the newly formed Lay Advisory Board.
 On April 4, 1953, groundbreaking ceremonies were held and construction began on a new wing, which would provide 60 additional beds.
 The completed three-story addition was dedicated in the presence of Venerable Mother M. Adelaide on her eightieth birthday, October 10, 1954.